ibm-cloud-docs/codeengine/project.md

 When you no longer need a project, you can delete it.
 Deleting a project deletes all of the components that it contains.
 You can use the console or the CLI.
 {: #shortdesc}

+### Deleting a project from the console
+{: #delete-project-console}

+To delete a project from the console, go to the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, select the project that you want to delete, and click the delete icon.
+If you open a specific project, you can also delete the project from the Actions menu.

+### Deleting a project with the CLI
+{: #delete-project-cli}

+To delete a project with the CLI, use the [`project delete`](/docs/codeengine?topic=codeengine-cli#cli-project-delete) command.

 After you delete a project with the CLI, you can recover or reclaim it by using the {{site.data.keyword.cloud_notm}} CLI [`ibmcloud resource reclamation-restore`](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_reclamation_restore) command.
 You must reclaim your project within 7 days or it is permanently deleted.

 ```